MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Experimental Results

-\bs \textbf{Discussion of Results:} Results are shown in Figure \ref{fig:flight-tests} and Table \ref{tab:flight}.
-The main takeaways are: (1)~Verified UWB measurements were not corrupted by EMI of nearby propeller motors.
-(2)~Confirmed the robot's body and other antennas cause significant NLOS measurement noise and bias when eclipsing a measurement path.
-In our previous 2D work \cite{DBLP:conf/iros/FishbergH22}, obstruction was only a function of relative azimuth and yaw and was addressed by a custom weighting function.
-In 3D, the addition of $\tup{z,\roll,\pitch}$ makes this relationship overall more complex -- that being said, when agents are not in the same $z$-plane and remain level, these NLOS effects go away (see Figure \ref{fig:obstruction}).
-Future work will explore modeling this entire relationship as a neural net directly within $\dn\AiBj(\TAB)$, but for this work a robust Huber loss function (see Section \ref{sec:ugv-experiments}) is sufficient for agents when $\Delta z \neq 0$.
+\bs \textbf{Discussion of Results:} Results are shown in Table \ref{tab:flight} and Figure \ref{fig:flight-tests}.
+The key takeaways are as follows: (1)~Demonstrated UWB measurements were not corrupted by proximity to propeller motors (e.g., electromagnetic interference).
+This gives us confidence measurements in Section \ref{sec:ugv-experiments} are comparable.
+(2)~Showed the 2D NLOS concerns of prior work \cite{DBLP:conf/iros/FishbergH22} are mitigated when level 3D agents are not in the same $z$-plane (Figure \ref{fig:obstruction}).
 (3)~Confirmed the onboard downward facing LiDAR and IMU can \textit{locally} monitor altitude/roll/pitch accurately with only small variation from the mocap ground truth.
-Figure \ref{fig:altitude} shows Table \ref{tab:flight}'s Trial 2, convincing us the TeraRanger Evo provides a reasonable \textit{local} measurement of altitude.
-Table \ref{tab:flight} shows the results of the proposed algorithm when $z$ is free (\texttt{z\_free}), or fixed to the commanded (\texttt{z\_comm}), LiDAR measured (\texttt{z\_meas}), or true (\texttt{z\_true}) value.
-The small APE difference between the latter three shows variation within our \textit{a priori} tolerances is not a major source of error, and we can detect if we leave said bounds.
-This validates our minimal communication model.
-(4)~Together, these takeaways give us confidence that surrogate UAVs attached at different altitudes to UGVs are sufficient to fairly evaluate our approach in Section \ref{sec:ugv-experiments}.
+Figure \ref{fig:altitude} shows data from Table \ref{tab:flight}'s Trial 2, demonstrating the TeraRanger Evo provides a reasonable \textit{local} measurement of altitude.
+(4)~Confirmed varying within our \textit{a priori} tolerances are not a major source of APE error, supported by the small APE differences between the latter three rows of Table \ref{tab:flight}.
+Specifically, this table shows the results of the proposed algorithm when $z$ is free (\texttt{z\_free}), or fixed to the commanded (\texttt{z\_comm}), LiDAR measured (\texttt{z\_meas}), or true (\texttt{z\_true}) value.
+Together, takeaways (3) and (4) show that hardware realistically allows for an altitude tolerance of $\pm 0.10$m, meaning under realistic flight conditions, our minimal communication model introduces only a small amount of additional error (i.e., compare \texttt{z\_comm} and \texttt{z\_true} in Table \ref{tab:flight}).
+Furthermore, all the takeaways together indicate our extensive UGV tests are sufficient to fairly evaluate our approach in Section \ref{sec:ugv-experiments}.